The history of human culture has seen countless empires rise and fall.

 4. Spanish Empire

-The Spanish Crown administered the territories and colonies in Europe, the Americas, Africa, Asia, and Oceania under the Spanish Empire.
+Under the Spanish Crown, the Spanish Empire administered territories and colonies across Europe, the Americas, Africa, Asia, and Oceania.

 It was founded in the Age of Exploration and was one of the world’s first global empires.